2020 – 2021 ACCOMPLISHMENTS

 Students of the Month

 Students of the Month for October: Explorers: Henry Murphy and Zayna Alrez; Voyagers: Phyre Bunn-Phillip and Brody Burbage; Blazers: Regina Zizivily and Nathan Weinrich; Pioneers: Kyle Cunningham and Sophia Fante; Patriots: Gabriel Palmer and Cara Childs; Eagles: Sophia Donnelly and Jacey Fox; Discovery: Hayden Skowronek and Nadia Tinajero; Endeavor: John Logue and Ophelia Adams; Odyssey: Brady Huggett and Katherine Stanton.
 Students of the Month for November.
 Explorers: Izabella Williams and Luke Merino; Voyagers: Connor Finan and Delaney Millison; Blazers: Mia Henry and Chase Hamilton; Pioneers: Ava McLaughlin and Thomas Quagliarello; Patriots: Vishnu Parameswaran and Rita Tonsa; Eagles: Mary Cullen and Ryan Kelley; Discovery: Anastasia Lauer and Carl Galantino; Endeavor: Miles Heck and Keely Aiken; Odyssey: Andrew Rea and Jordan Knox.
 Students of the Month for December are: Explorers: Otis Eli and Leela Jonosky; Voyagers: Evan Goldstein and Cara Pan; Blazers: Zoe Wells and Otis Farnan; Pioneers: Savannah Rode and Matthew Psaris; Patriots: Felix Gusic and Kayra Sacan; Eagles: Shaalin Gamble-Sarfo and Dante Cholmeley-Jones; Discovery: Audrey Santangelo and Carter Matson; Endeavor: Matthew Tang and Makayla Fickes; Odyssey: Stephanie Bagosy and Marsel Akulov.
 Students of the Month for January: Explorers: Sydney Wittman and Dominic McDonald; Voyagers: Natalie Cacciola and James Crawford; Blazers: Caitlin and Emily Crumlish; Pioneers: Oliver Marsh and Ava High; Patriots: Aza Nyzio and Scott Scranton; Eagles: Maria Karamitopoulos and Joshua Fineberg; Discovery: Liam Mackenzie and Isabella Patrizio; Endeavor: Brendan Hefferan and Savanna Schmidt; Odyssey: CadenceMaxwell-Kerns and Kevin Gamlin.
-February Students of the Month were honored this morning at a breakfast with their parent/guardians and teachers: Explorers: Brendan Herzog and Samantha Tolotta; Voyagers: Jillian Locke and Matthew Roberts; Blazers: Zachary DelPrato and Taylor Knox; Pioneers: Owen Rhoda and Eleanor Cartwright Jaeger; Patriots: Ashley Hile and Zachary Geyer; Eagles: Heila Massaquoi and James Cullen; Discovery: Rachel Adams and Andrew Thompson; Endeavor: Mackenzie Alkins and Ethan Wahba; Odyssey: Aaron Clarke and Keira Steffan.
-March Students are: Caleb Slever, Amelia Gusic, Cianni Murray, Nash Grant, Maura Anstotz, Diawoye Diakite, Noelle Sok, Anthony Rossi, Lucy DiGuiseppe, Theodore Beshara, Ryna Patel, Justin Morris David Kennedy, Sarah Meek, Karley Stephens, Natalie Russo, Emma Baylor and Patrick Lester.
+February Students of the Month: Explorers: Brendan Herzog and Samantha Tolotta; Voyagers: Jillian Locke and Matthew Roberts; Blazers: Zachary DelPrato and Taylor Knox; Pioneers: Owen Rhoda and Eleanor Cartwright Jaeger; Patriots: Ashley Hile and Zachary Geyer; Eagles: Heila Massaquoi and James Cullen; Discovery: Rachel Adams and Andrew Thompson; Endeavor: Mackenzie Alkins and Ethan Wahba; Odyssey: Aaron Clarke and Keira Steffan.
+March Students of the Month include: Caleb Siever, Amelia Gusic, Cianni Murray, Nash Grant, Maura Anstotz, Diawoye Diakite, Noelle Sok, Anthony Rossi, Lucy Diguiseppe, Theodore Beshara, Rayna Patel, Justin Morris, David Kennedy, Sarah Meek, Karley Stephens, Natalie Russo, Emma Baylor and Patrick Lester.

 Veterans Day Essay Contest Winner